 How Does a Mortgage Payment Work?

+Unlike figuring out how much rent you can afford.
 A mortgage is a loan from the bank for the house you buy.
-Because the bank isn’t in the habit of losing money, they will lend you money and you will put the house up as collateral (fancy word for security).
+Because the bank isn’t in the habit of losing money, they will lend you money, and you will put the house up as collateral (fancy word for security).

 The bank will also charge you interest on the amount they’re lending you.
 You’re responsible for paying this amount back over a certain amount of time (years) in equal installments.

 The mortgage will include the house and the land it is on unless you have purchased it as an acre lot separately.